TamerTawfik/kanban-to-do-list/README.md

+## Assessment Status

+**Note:** This technical assessment was not completed as the task timeline ended before resolving the json-server deployment issue with Vercel.
+The application works fully in development mode but requires additional configuration for production deployment.

 # Kanban To-Do List Dashboard

 A fully interactive Kanban-style task management board built with Next.js 15, React 19, and Material-UI.
 This application provides a visual interface for organizing tasks across different stages of completion with drag-and-drop functionality and real-time updates.